About the artist

-Early 2018 saw the official release of Stephan's INCREDIBLE DISTANCE EP and the Japan leg of the Incredible Distance Tour, with shows in Tokyo, Sapporo, Fukuoka, Ibusuki, Okayama, and Kyoto.
+Early 2018 saw the official release of Stephan's INCREDIBLE DISTANCE EP and the Japan leg of the Incredible Distance Tour, with shows in Sapporo, Fukuoka, Ibusuki, Saga, Shunan, Okayama, and Shimosuwa.

 More than being a skilled pianist with an astounding knack for wordplay, Stephan captivates with their effortlessly genuine and infinitely warmhearted nature.